Reference

 Infrasound

 Sound at frequencies below the threshold of conscious human hearing — roughly below 20 Hz.
 Has documented physiological effects despite being inaudible.
-Sources include HVAC systems, large wind turbines, and internal combustion engines.
+A 2026 Frontiers in Behavioral Neuroscience paper found infrasound exposure elevated cortisol and produced more negative affect in subjects even when they could not consciously detect the sound.
+Sources include HVAC systems, large wind turbines, internal combustion engines, and notably aircraft.
+See Sound and Aircraft.

 Modulation frequency